 2. The About page had the most amount of page visits.
 Additionally, users on the homepage tended to click the About button first.

 3. Product or service-specific pages also had a high exit rate.
 Users would simply exit the website, instead of exploring other pages or reaching out to the team.

-In the past, we used terms like client success and localized marketing solutions and gave our products names like PinSync and LocalVoice.
+In the past, we used buzzwords like 'localized marketing solutions' and gave our products names like PinSync and LocalVoice.
 These ambiguous terms only confused users and pushed them to the only familiar title—the About page.

 We hypothesized that changing our navigation would yield higher page visits to our product or service-specific pages.
 We wanted users to be able to find what they need on the website, as well as understand where each link on the menu will take them.

 Through card sorting, we were able to build a new structure for our website, as well as identify better labels for our navigation links.
 We found that our straight-forward titles were more intuitive for and resonated with users.
 When we stopped hiding our content behind confusing page titles, we saw an increase in website traffic and activity.

 Looking at a six-month period from January–July 2015 compared to the same six-month period from January–July 2016, we saw a 24.23% increase in page views across the entire website.
 While our bounce rate overall was still steadily improving, users began to visit other pages upon landing on the homepage.

 Our next objective was to encourage our visitors to take action.